Skip to Content

 2. Add the ripe balanced starter to the water and mix thoroughly with a whisk or by hand until the floating cloud of starter is mixed completely into the water.

 3. Add the flour to the leavened water and mix with the dough bowl scraper or other spatula.
-At the end use wet hands to form a shaggy dough ball.Ready To Autolyse Dough
+At the end use wet hands to form a shaggy dough ball.Ready to Autolyse dough

 Stretch and Fold:

 1. Using your wet hands pull the dough from under the dough ball up and stretch it gently as you pull it over the dough ball top.
 Release.
 Repeat this process as you give the bowl quarter turns until the dough is stretched and pulled from each quarter of the bowl.
-First Stretch And Fold
+First Stretch and Fold

 2. Over the next 2 1/2 hours repeat the stretch and fold every 30 minutes for a total of FOUR times.
 The dough will change from a slimy ropy mass to a billowy dough with many air pockets and definite body as you stretch and fold it.
 DO NOT PUNCH DOWN THE DOUGH AT ANY TIME.
 Those air bubbles create the excellent crumb and flavor.

 3. The dough should become an elastic resilient dough that passes the window pane test.
 IF your dough is still breaking before it goes transparent when pulled.
-Do ANOTHER stretch and fold.Window Pane Test-Last Stretch And Fold
+Do ANOTHER stretch and fold.Window Pane Test-last stretch and fold

 BULK RISE:

 1. Allow the dough to bulk rise IN THE BOWL at room temperature an hour or SO until it rises by 30 percent or so.
+If you're unsure how much rise to look for, see How to Proof Sourdough Bread.

 2. Cover the bowl of dough with a plastic bag and set it in the fridge for 12 to 15 hours (Or overnight).
-It should continue to rise slowly so give it room in the bowl.Milk And Honey Sourdough Sandwich Bread Dough
+It should continue to rise slowly so give it room in the bowl.Milk and Honey Sourdough Sandwich Bread dough

 3. Remove the dough from the fridge and let it sit on the counter in the bowl for two hours or until the dough reaches room temperature (or pretty close).
 The dough will soften and gently rise (a tiny bit) as it warms.